IDONTMIND

 Defining the problem space with our non-profit partner

-Early conversations at the inception of our partnership with IDONTMIND revealed three main pressing issues:
+Early conversations at the inception of our partnership with IDONTMIND revealed that...

-III.
+II.
 COMPETITIVE ANALYSIS

 Examining the competing mental health market

-IV.
+III.
 CONTEXTUAL INQUIRY

 Let's try to understand what real potential users are looking for

-V. USER PERSONA
+V. USER PERSONAS

 Putting names and faces to our insights